Want to be notified? Sign up to receive our email newsletter.

 Campers will be delighted by making useful and beautiful clay projects in Sienna Ranch’s engaging pottery camp.
 This hands-on exploration into pottery has a unique Ranch twist as campers learn to put their imagination into their creations.
 We will explore new hand building techniques each day and complete take-home projects which encourage investigation into size, shape and form.

-Campers will create an array of kiln-fired and air dry clay projects by hand in our outdoor pottery studio and will also see at least one animal each afternoon.
+Campers will create an array of air dry clay projects by hand in our outdoor pottery studio and will also see at least one animal each afternoon.

 wran·gler: a person in charge of horses or other livestock on a ranch.

-Join Sienna Ranch’s Animal Care Coordinator to spend time caring for, learning about and having fun with Sienna Ranch’s beloved animal friends.
+Join Sienna Ranch’s staff to spend time caring for, learning about and having fun with Sienna Ranch’s beloved animal friends.
 Oh, and did we mention you might get to ride a horse?!
 Some other highlights include taking our goats for a walk, feeding the horses lunch, learning how to maintain our animal pens (scooping poop is fun!) and shearing Dora our adorable Angora bunny, all the while learning about our animals, how to care for them and what we use them for.
-One day during the week there will be a short horse riding lesson on the first day, so please plan to wear appropriate footwear (no riding experience necessary, lessons will focus on vaulting skills).
+One day during the week there will be a short horse riding lesson, so please plan to wear appropriate footwear (no riding experience necessary, lessons will focus on vaulting skills).

 Woodshop & Natural Building – Carpentry & Woodworking